 The Koch’s may object to subsidies for all industries, but I don’t see them rejecting them personally.
 They are more than happy to cash those government checks themselves in spite of their ideological opposition to them.
 Nothing cures the hurt of grave violations of your personal beliefs quite as well as millions of dollars of infused cash.

-The October bill has arrived and, given the difference between last October and this October temperature-wise, the increase in electric consumption for last month was > 300 KWH which amounts to just over $80 in additional electricity.
+The October electric bill has arrived and, given the difference between last October and this October temperature-wise, the increase in electric consumption for last month was > 300 KWH which amounts to just over $80 in additional electricity.

 Given the fact that in regular drive mode I can beat any sports car off the line, and that maintenance costs are near zero for the vehicle aside from replacing batteries and maintaining the moving parts in the front-end, I consider this car to be an excellent enhancement in city mobility.
 I think I’d like to have two of them, one for each child.